Malaysia's IHH Healthcare nears takeover of India's Fortis with $1.1 billion bid

 Fortis shares have declined 8 percent so far this year.

-Reporting by Tanvi Mehta and Liz Lee; Additional reporting by Chris Thomas in Bengaluru; Writing by Sayantani Ghosh; Editing by Muralikumar Anantharaman
+Reporting by Tanvi Mehta and Alasdair Pal; Additional reporting by Liz Lee and Chris Thomas; Writing by Sayantani Ghosh; Editing by Muralikumar Anantharaman/David Evans